richmahn/en_tn/ecc/front/intro.md

 The author of Ecclesiastes concludes that everything in this life quickly passes away, like a vapor that disappears.
 A person's circumstances or character and even all of the things of this world have little or no significance apart from God.
 That is because God gives meaning to everything.

 At the end of their life, people often say that the years of their life seemed short.
-The author of Ecclesiastes used the metaphor of vapor or breath to describe how life ends while it seems to still be beginning.
+The author of Ecclesiastes used the metaphor of vapor or breath to describe how life ends while it seems to be just beginning.